open-edge-insights/video-ingestion/README.md

 If you are working with a hikvision ds2 RTSP camera, then put the stream in 'capture_streams' using the below gstreamer pipeline.
 The sample configuration is available in [factory_rtsp_hikvision_ds2.json](../docker_setup/config/factory_rtsp_hikvision_ds2.json).
+Please add the IP address of the RSTP camera in .env file to add it to no_proxy.

 If you are working with a stimulated RTSP stream generated using cvlc command , then put the stream in 'capture_streams' using the below gstreamer pipeline.
 The sample configuration is available in [factory_rtsp_cvlc.json](../docker_setup/config/factory_rtsp_cvlc.json).